 Our business sites in EMEA have also committed to reducing office paper consumption.
-At our offices in London, with the use of advanced MFD technology, we were able to reduce paper consumption by over 4 tons over the last year.
+With the use of advanced MFD technology, in FY2017/18, we were able to reduce paper consumption in EMEA by on average 8%, equating to 4.25 metric tons.

 We are promoting green purchasing in which we strive to minimize the environmental impact of the goods and services we purchase.

 We have adopted procurement standards for paper in order to help conserve woodlands.
 Our office supplies request system includes designated firm's FSC or PEFC certified copy paper as environment-friendly products and we strongly encourage the use of this type of paper as opposed to other types.

 We will continue to collect and disclose group-wide environmental information and strive to raise awareness of responsible procurement across the entire group.